pulumi/pulumi-hugo/themes/default/content/blog/organizational-patterns-automation-team/index.md

 Depending upon the size and skills of the company and this group, they may also be responsible for creating training materials for the other groups.
 These are usually based upon existing Pulumi training materials, but customized for the specific needs and culture of the company.

-## Resuable components
+## Reusable components

 This central automation team also often provides reusable components that might be shared across multiple development teams.
 This helps the individual teams to not have to "reinvent the wheel" and bring in this components into their own particular needs.

 As a simple example, a component could be created (and published as a library to be consumed by product teams) that defines a Kubernetes deployment.